JansenDuarte/Database_Replicator_py/README.md

 How to
 ===

-You need the .csv files of the data you want to export.
+You need the .csv files of the data you want to insert.

 Most of the db engines export data with the primary id.
 If your primary id is AUTO_INCREMENT, just use option 'n' when asked to